Rethinking the Relationship Between Humans and Nature

 At Perkins+Will, sustainability is simply good design.

-Since the firm’s inception, it has been pivotal in all of our work.
-And more than ever, sustainability is a defining factor in how our clients measure success.
+Since the firm’s inception, sustainability has been pivotal in all our work.
+And more than ever, it is a defining factor in how our clients measure success.
 As the strategic importance of sustainability grows, we are leading the next frontier– through research, tool development, design, and the services we deliver.
-We are committed to the financial, human, and environmental sustainability of our clients and their projects.
+We are committed to the financial, human, and environmental sustainability of our projects and to working with our clients to meet their sustainability goals.

 The following are a few of the ways we are working to ensure a healthy environment (and bottom line):